FabienD/docker-stack/doc/dctl.md

 dctl infos
 ```

-For each registered project, the running status is displayed (running, stopped or partial running).
+For each registered project, the running status is displayed (running, stopped or partially running).
-*Partial running* means that not all docker compose services of the project are running.
+*Partially running* means that not all docker compose services of the project are running (It may be normal, depending of your compose file).

 #### Show the path of a docker-compose by the project name